lacyk3/SARS-CoV-2Kinetics/README.md

 - Data used for kmeans clustering:
 - Data used for model selection:
 - Data used for final model fitting:
-- estimated individual parameter values:
+- estimated individual parameter values: estimatedIndividualParameterValues.txt